Why Seniors Should Volunteer

 At Legend Senior Living residences, our Life Enrichment teams are dedicated to finding ways to connect residents with passion projects and volunteerism opportunities they love.
 We know that volunteering brings a sense of purpose and we also know our residents have so much experience, joy, and talents to share with the greater community.

-Here’s to making volunteerism a priority well beyond International Volunteer Day and well into 2021.
+Here’s to making volunteerism a priority well beyond International Volunteer Day and everyday.